What is the Difference Between Braces and Retainers?

 Retainers should generally be used as a post-orthodontic tool for keeping straightened teeth in position.

 Braces treatment normally costs around $2,500 – $7,000 depending on the severity of the issue that needs to be treated.
-On the other hand, a retainer can cost as low as $99 with brands such as SmileDirectClub and there are often special price promotions with other retainer brands that can make them even cheaper.
+On the other hand, a retainer can cost as low as $99 with brands such as Byte and there are often special price promotions with other retainer brands that can make them even cheaper.

 What Are the Differences Between Aligners and Retainers?